rubrikinc/terraform-provider-polaris/docs/data-sources/aws_cnp_artifacts.md

   CLOUD_NATIVE_PROTECTION
   BASIC - Represents the basic set of permissions required to onboard the feature.
+  CLOUD_NATIVE_DYNAMODB_PROTECTION
+  BASIC - Represents the basic set of permissions required to onboard the feature.
   CLOUD_NATIVE_S3_PROTECTION
   BASIC - Represents the basic set of permissions required to onboard the feature.